virpatel524/vivax_cambodia/README.md

 Also running the annotated_faststructure_run.sh with another gene of interest to see if its genetic structure output is similar to those seen before, this will reveal whether or not fastStructure is even a good idea in the first place.

+###2017-01-11T15:51:40
+Also ran fastStructure uisng PVP01_1259000 as the gene of interest, its variants divided into five different zones but did so differently.
+Figures are in the distruct folder